chriskohlhoff/executors/README.md

     await balance = i->balance(ctx);

 Stores the resume point into `ctx` and suspends the coroutine.
-The `ctx` object is a completion token that causes the coroutine to automatically resume when the `deposit()` operation completes.
+The `ctx` object is a completion token that causes the coroutine to automatically resume when the `balance()` operation completes.
 Once the coroutine resumes, the `balance` variable contains the result of the operation.

 As the name suggests, stackless coroutines have no stack that persists across a resume point.
 As we cannot use any stack-based variables, we instead use a lambda capture to define our "locals":